 Taking a look at Dirk Hayhurst’s latest book.

 Less than 20 shopping days left until Christmas.
 In the spirit of the (off) season, Richard suggests some books.

 Film review of Moneyball the movie.

 A review of the new book, “Fenway Park: The Centennial”

 How Williams compares to batters today—and how that underscores a point.

 Craig Robinson uses infographics to display useful information on baseball’s history and other fun trivia, like just how many people in Cleveland are Native American.

-A look at the new book about one of the greatest managers not elected to Cooperstown – Paul Richards.
+A look at the new book about the ESPN sports media leviathan.

 A review of Campy: The Two Lives of Roy Campanella

 Mickey Mantle’s hung over homer and other stories from Jim Bouton’s Ball Four.